harsh1960/Status-Saver-Pro/README.md

 Disclaimer

-Status Saver Pro is an independent utility app.
+Status Saver  is an independent utility app.
 It is not affiliated with, endorsed by, or associated with WhatsApp or Meta.

 Users are responsible for respecting copyright and privacy rules when saving and sharing content.